 There was no navigation required at this point in the journey, you go on to a road and you follow that road for hours and then you turned on to another road, and you followed the same pattern.
 Being far from cities my mobile phone connection was excellent the few times I checked.

-When we got to the border, there were no buildings just a fence that marked the border, on the finish side there was some signs that were telling us we were now in the EU zone and some other information.
+When we got to the border, there were no buildings just a fence that marked the border, on the finish side there were some signs that were telling us we were now in the EU zone and some other information.

-A few kilometers after the border we came to the small village of Näätämö (Neiden), there were a few shops here and looking at the registrations of the cars parked outside most of them was Norwegian and Russian cars.
+A few kilometres after the border we came to the small village of Näätämö (Neiden), there were a few shops here and looking at the registrations of the cars parked outside most of them was Norwegian and Russian cars.

 We stopped, got food to eat, sat outside as the temperature had gone up since we left Kirkenes, it was 24 celsius.
-Fueled up we continue on the road to Sevettijärvi were I had booked an Airbnb room in a house.
+Fueled up we continue on the road to Sevettijärvi where I had booked an Airbnb room in a house.

 Just before we go to Sevettijärvi, we stopped at a beach on the Lake Sevettijärvi, it was beautiful the weather was sunny and the air temperature was in the 20s nice condition for a swim, tills I put my foot in the water and that was it, the water was so cold.
 A better choice was to find the house and have a shower, at this point I need to use my mobile to find the house, the reason was that there were no road signs in Sevettijärvi, no identifications of the house.
-There was no that many houses in this village, the Airbnb mobile app map, gave a precise location of the house.
+There were not that many houses in this village, the Airbnb mobile app map, gave a precise location of the house.

 The house had a shed, we put the bicycles in there, we got into the house and found the room, this house had several rooms, the kitchen, sauna, and the living room was the common area.
 We settle in, had our showers, ate dinner when another couple arrived, they had booked one of the other rooms.
 They were from Finland, the man could speak some English his wife did not.